Elden Henson

 Elden Henson (born Elden Ryan Ratliff, August 30, 1977) is an American actor.
-He is best known for playing Fulton Reed in The Mighty Ducks trilogy (1992–1996), Foggy Nelson in the Marvel Cinematic Universe (MCU), and Pollux in The Hunger Games: Mockingjay - Part 1 (2014) and Part 2 (2015).
+He is best known for playing Fulton Reed in The Mighty Ducks trilogy (1992–1996), Foggy Nelson in the Marvel Cinematic Universe (2015–2026), and Pollux in The Hunger Games: Mockingjay - Part 1 (2014) and Part 2 (2015).

 Early life

 Elden Ryan Ratliff was born August 30, 1977, in Rockville, Maryland, to Sayde Henson, an educator and former photographer, and George Ratliff, a former New York theater actor.
 He has two brothers, actors Garette Ratliff Henson (who appeared in The Mighty Ducks with Elden) and Erick Ratliff (who, like Elden, appeared in Elvis and Me).
 From his father's second marriage, he has a younger half-brother, Ellington Ratliff, who is a member of the band R5.

 Henson grew up in Burbank, California.
 A child actor, he started acting in commercials at age six and booked a series of film and television roles by age ten.
 Henson attended John Burroughs High School in Burbank, after which he briefly attended Emerson College.